Lessons on Parameter Sharing across Layers in Transformers: Experiments on Machine Translation

 We used the original Transformer (big) setting~\cite{NIPS2017_7181} as our baseline in using genuine training data.
 We call this setting \textbf{Vanilla} in this experiment.
 Moreover, we also prepared \textbf{Universal}, which shares the parameters with all layers, namely, $M=1, N=6$.
 We increased the dimensions of each layer in Universal to make their parameter size almost the same as others.
 For the proposed strategies, we used $M = 6$ and $N = 12$.

-In using both of the genuine and synthetic (back-translated) datasets, we applied \textsc{cycle (rev)} to the \textsc{Base} setting in \newcite{kiyono-etal-2020-tohoku} because \textsc{cycle (rev)} achieved the best BLEU scores on most test sets in Table \ref{tab:exp_main_result}.
+In using both of the genuine and synthetic (back-translated) datasets, we applied \textsc{cycle (rev)} to the \textsc{Base} setting in \cite{kiyono-etal-2020-tohoku} because \textsc{cycle (rev)} achieved the best BLEU scores on most test sets in Table \ref{tab:exp_main_result}.
 We also used $M = 6$ and $N = 12$ in this configuration.
-We compare the reported scores of the best model described in \newcite{kiyono-etal-2020-tohoku}.
+We compare the reported scores of the best model in \cite{kiyono-etal-2020-tohoku}.
 Their model is composed of 9 layers (i.e., $M = 9$ and $N = 9$); thus, it contains considerably more parameters than ours.